-- Dojo points
+- Merits

 - Verbal praise

 - Dojo messages to parents

+- 'Being Brilliant' awards

 - Displaying excellent work around school

 - Stickers/ stamps

 Teachers will encourage pupils to mark their own and each other's work, as this will aid pupils to identify successful methods of learning.
 In addition, this exercise will allow teachers to see which pupils can spot successful methods.
 Peer-on-peer feedback will be used at the teacher's discretion and only with pupils who are expected to learn from the exercise.